ono-midori/ono-midori.github.io/techs/zguide.md

 If you make a nontrivial protocol and you expect applications to implement it properly, most developers will get it wrong most of the time.
 You're going to be left with a lot of unhappy people complaining that your protocol is too complex, too fragile, and too hard to use.
 Whereas if you give them a simple API to call, you have some chance of them buying in.

 Our multithreaded API consists of a frontend object and a background agent, connected by two PAIR sockets.
-Connecting two PAIR sockets like this is so useful that your high-level binding should probably do what CZMQ does, which is package a “create new thread with a pipe that I can use to send messages to it” method.
+Connecting two PAIR sockets like this is so useful that your high-level binding should probably do what CZMQ does, which is package a "create new thread with a pipe that I can use to send messages to it" method.

 The multithreaded APIs that we see in this book all take the same form: